Keller2/PF1-Hmw/README.md

 # PF1-Hmw-1

-This code is rather clunky and doesnt function very well due to the fact we werent allowed to use hash maps on this assignment.
+This code repo is all my code from my programming class at my university.